 A History of Saving Lives

-Fellowship Hall is a 99-bed private, not-for-profit 501(c)(3) facility treating adult men and women.
-The original program has expanded to serve those suffering from drug addiction, utilizing the Narcotics Anonymous principles and steps.
-The Board of Directors, through careful management of resources and prudent long-range planning, has kept the fee for services significantly lower than that of comparable facilities.
+Fellowship Hall is a 99-bed private, not-for-profit 501(c)(3) specialty hospital treating adult women and men suffering from addiction to alcohol and/or drugs.
+Our Board of Directors, through careful management of resources and prudent long-range planning, have kept our fees for services significantly lower than comparable treatment centers.

-Fellowship Hall is a mission-driven and value-oriented organization that is considered by professionals in the field of addiction as “the grandfather of treatment” in this area of the country.
-Fellowship Hall has earned the reputation of being a center of teaching excellence.
-We provide substance use disorder training to Duke University Health System’s Psychiatric Residency Program, as well as training to local universities’ nursing and counseling programs.
+We are a mission-driven and value-oriented organization that is well-respected in the treatment industry.
+We have earned the reputation of being a center of teaching excellence, providing training to Duke University Health System’s Psychiatric Residency Program, as well as training for nursing and counseling programs at our local universities.

 It is the mission of Fellowship Hall to help people who suffer from substance use disorder, and to provide compassionate, cost-effective care while maintaining our commitment to a Twelve-Step philosophy.